locationtech/geomesa/docs/user/kafka_datastore.rst

 is never read, instead copy over the desired configurations into geomesa-site.xml.

-By default command line parameters will take precedent over this configuration file.
+By default command line parameters will take precedence over this configuration file.
 If you wish a configuration item to always take precedence, even over command line parameters change the ``<final>`` tag to true.